ModelEngineering/TemplateSB/README.md

 The repository is organized as follows:

-*  The Code directory contains the python code and tests for the template preprocessor.
+-  The Code directory contains the python code and tests for the template preprocessor.
-*  The Examples directory contains an example of a template input and the output produced by TemplateSB.
+-  The Examples directory contains an example of a template input and the output produced by TemplateSB.
-*  setup.py installs prerequisites for running TemplateSB.
+-  setup.py installs prerequisites for running TemplateSB.
-*  run.py is runs TemplateSB using stdin and stdout.
+-  python3 run.py is runs TemplateSB using stdin and stdout.
+-  Examples/Demo contains a demo.
+Use bash python3 demo.sh